Warrant officer: United States

 In the United States Armed Forces, a warrant officer (grade W-1 to W-5) is ranked as an officer above the senior-most enlisted ranks, as well as officer cadets and officer candidates, but below the officer grade of O‑1 (NATO: OF‑1).
 All warrant officers rate a salute from those ranked below them; i.e., the enlisted ranks.
 Warrant officers are highly skilled, single-track specialty officers, and while the ranks are authorized by Congress, each branch of the military selects, manages, and utilizes warrant officers in slightly different ways.
 For appointment to warrant officer (W-1), normally a warrant is approved by the service secretary of the respective branch of service.
 However, appointment to this rank can come via commission by the President, but this is less common.
 For the chief warrant officer ranks (CW‑2 to CW‑5), these warrant officers are commissioned by the President.
 Both warrant officers and chief warrant officers take the same oath of office as regular commissioned officers (O-1 to O-10).

 A small number of warrant officers command detachments, units, activities, vessels, aircraft, and armored vehicles, as well as lead, coach, train, and counsel subordinates.
 However, the warrant officer's primary task is to serve as a technical expert, providing valuable skills, guidance, and expertise to commanders and organizations in their particular field.

-All U.S. armed services employ warrant officer grades except the U.S. Air Force and the U.S. Space Force.
-Although still technically authorized, the Air Force discontinued appointing new warrant officers in 1959, retiring its last chief warrant officer from the Air Force Reserve in 1992.
+All U.S. armed services employ warrant officer grades except the U.S. Space Force.
+Although still technically authorized, the U.S. Air Force discontinued appointing new warrant officers in 1959, retiring its last chief warrant officer from the Air Force Reserve in 1992.
 Space Force inherited the same lack of warrant officers from the Air Force, although its inaugural Chief Master Sergeant, Roger A. Towberman, stated in a January 2021 interview that Space Force would study the issue and decide whether or not to introduce them.
+In February 2024, U.S. Air Force Chief of Staff General David W. Allvin announced that the Air Force will re-introduce the warrant officer rank within the information technology and cyber fields as a way to maintain technical leadership with those skills.
+The first class of 78 future warrant officers were selected in August and began training at Maxwell AFB, Alabama, in October 2024.